azharmazam/testrepo/README.md

 # testrepo
-This repo is just for testing purpose
+# This repo is just for testing purpose
+Created shell script for Terraform